dyozie/pivotal-hd-docs/content/getting-started/setting-development.md

 ###Build the project
 Go to package Explorer, select the project and right click to get properties.
-Click `Run As -> Maven Install` to build the project.
+Click `Run As -> Maven install` to build the project.

 ###Running the project